wp-plugins/blog2social/readme.txt

 = Pro Features: =

-* Post to all of your networks
+* Share easily to all your Twitter profiles, Facebook profiles and pages, LinkedIn profiles and pages, Google+ profiles, pages and groups and many more
 * Individualize posts and comments for each networks
 * Manage your Author posts
-* Manage your Author posts
-* Reporting
+* Reporting with publish social media links
 * User per license: up to 10 users
 * Post images
+* Schedule your blog posts to automatically publish themselves at any time to any of your networks in the future

 Social Networks: